-Figure 20 shows the UsiXML workflow meta-model that is based on the BPMN meta-model.
-The main classes of this meta-model are defined in the following section.
-Note that, the definition of these classes is from the OMG specification [OMG10].
+Figure 46 shows the UsiXML workflow meta-model that is based on the BPMN meta-model.
+Note that the definition of these classes is from the OMG specification [OMG10].
+These classes are explained next:

-- > Activity: An Activity represents the work that is performed in a workflow.
+- Activity: An Activity represents the work that is performed in a workflow.
 It can be a Task or a sub-process. - o Attributes: - loopCharacteristics (boolean): identifies whether this Activity is intended for the purposes of compensation - IsForCompensation (boolean): indicates if the Activity may be performed once or may be repeated. - Artifact: represents the graphical element that provides additional information about the Process or elements within the Process.
-An artefact can be a DataObject, a Group, a TexteAnnotation, or an Association. - Attributes:
+An artefact can be a DataObject, a Group, a TexteAnnotation, or an Association. - o Attributes:

-- > Association: An Association is used to link an artefact with a flow object. - o Attributes:
+- Association: An Association is used to link an artefact with a flow object. - o Attributes: